ahmadsoe/ember-highcharts/README.md

 ### chartOptions

-The `chartOptions` argument matches up with the `chart` option in the Highcharts/Highstock/Highmaps API.
+The `chartOptions` argument is a generic object for setting different options with Highcharts/Highstock/Highmaps.
 Use this option to set things like the chart title and axis settings.

 ### content